Clan Matheson: 17th and 18th centuries

 Murdoch had two sons, Roderick and Dugald.
 Duglad was styled of Balmacara and he rose to become chamberlain of Lochalsh in 1631.
 Dugald was the ancestor of John Matheson of Attadale whose grandson, John, was forced to sell their Highland estates.

 Another branch of the Clan Matheson who had settled on the north side of Loch Shin had been ballies to the Earls of Sutherland in the late 15th century.
 Donald Matheson of Shin fought against the Jacobites during the Jacobite rising of 1715.
 Meanwhile, the chiefship of the clan had descended through a line who were descended from Dugald of Balmacara's elder brother, Roderick Matherson.
 They acquired lands on the Black Isle that were known as Bennetsfield.
 Unlike his cousins in Sutherland, John Matheson, second of Bennetsfield was a Jacobite who fought at the Battle of Culloden in 1746.
 Of the members of the Clan Matheson who supported the British Government during the Jacobite rising of 1745, it is recorded that a Kenneth Mathisom was a lieutenant in the Independent Highland Company that was formed by the town of Inverness and a John Mathison was also a lieutenant in one of the Independent Highland Companies formed by the Clan Mackenzie chief, also to support the British Government.

 Current chief

 The current chief is Sir Alexander Fergus Matheson, 8th Baronet, who now resides in Norfolk, England.

 Septs

-Bairnson, MacBirnie, MacBurnie, McBurnie, McBurney, MacMahon, MacMath, MacMathon, MacMhathain, Massey, Massie, Matheson, Mathewson, Mathie, Mathieson, Mathison, Mathyson, Matthews, Matthewson, Moannach, McLaughlin.
+Bairnson, MacBirnie, MacBurnie, McBurnie, McBurney, McMath, MacMahon, McMaken, MacMath, MacMathon, MacMhathain, Massey, Massie, Matheson, Mathewson, Mathie, Mathieson, Mathison, Mathyson, Matthews, Matthewson, Moannach, McLaughlin.

 There is also a branch of Clan Matheson that reside in Norway.
 They went to Norway as mercenaries with Major Jacob Jacob Matheson in 1612, fighting for the Scots.
 They were captured, but did not return to Scotland.
 They were later ennobled by the Dano-Norwegian crown as counts and barons.